MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Break.md

 PowerShell does not limit how far labels can resume execution.
 The label can even pass control across script and function call boundaries.

+## Using break in a switch statement

+In a `switch`construct, `break` causes PowerShell to exit the `switch` code block.

-The `Break` keyword is used to leave the `Switch` construct.
-For example, the following `Switch` statement uses `Break` statements to test for the most specific condition:
+The `break` keyword is used to leave the `switch` construct.
+For example, the following `switch` statement uses `break` statements to test for the most specific condition:

 ```powershell